Frances Lennon

-Frances Lennon, MBE (12 September 1912 – 24 January 2015) was an award-winning British artist from Greater Manchester, probably best known for being the Official Artist of the 2002 Commonwealth Games.
+Frances Lennon, MBE (12 September 1912 – 24 January 2015) was a British artist from Greater Manchester, probably best known for being the Official Artist of the 2002 Commonwealth Games.
 Many comparisons have been made between Lennon's work and that of fellow Stretfordian L. S. Lowry; her paintings have been described as "Lowry-esque, but with more humour".
 Well-known collectors of her work include former Member of Parliament Winston Churchill.

 Early life

 Lennon was born on Haddon Street, in the Gorse Hill district of Stretford.
 She was the second child of Edward and Margaret Mooney, and grew up with her elder sister Margaret and her younger brother Wilfrid.
 Frances was baptised into the Roman Catholic Church at St Ann's, Stretford and educated at the parish school between 1915 and 1923.
 She then went on to study at the Adelphi House Convent School in Salford, where the sisters of the Faithful Companions of Jesus discovered her talent for art.
 She also began drawing cartoons for Punch Magazine.

 In 1928 Mooney began work as a draughtsman's assistant at the Metropolitan-Vickers factory in Trafford Park.
 She married fireman William Lennon on 19 February 1938 at St Ann’s, Stretford and the couple moved to the Bradford Fire Station, in east Manchester.
 They moved back to Stretford in 1943, after her husband's injuries during the Manchester Blitz forced her to return to work to support the family.
 She took a job with the Ministry of Defence as a draughtsman, drawing plans for new war planes.
 They remained in Stretford until the late 1970s, when they retired to Flixton, Greater Manchester.